ittradelab/pyoauthbridge/README.md

 ### Prerequisites

-* Please refer the document http://primusapi.tradelab.in/webapi/
+* Please refer the API documentation http://primusapi.tradelab.in/webapi/
 * The API uses oauth2 protocol .
 You will need following to get started -(Please contact your broker team to get base_url.
 You will get auth_token once you get successfully logged in.)
 ```
 base_url